ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

     {: pre}
 5. Create a cluster in your VPC in the same zone as the subnet.
     * The following command creates a version 4.6 cluster in Dallas with the minimum configuration of 2 worker nodes that have at least 4 cores and 16 GB memory so that default {{site.data.keyword.openshiftshort}} components can deploy.
-    * By default, your cluster is created with a public and a private service endpoint.
-You can use the public service endpoint to access the Kubernetes master, such as to run `oc` commands, from your local machine.
-Your worker nodes communicate with the master on the private service endpoint.
+    * By default, your cluster is created with a public and a private cloud service endpoint.
+You can use the public cloud service endpoint to access the Kubernetes master, such as to run `oc` commands, from your local machine.
+Your worker nodes communicate with the master on the private cloud service endpoint.
 For the purposes of this tutorial, do **not** specify the `--disable-public-service-endpoint` flag.
     * For more information about the command options, see the [`cluster create vpc-gen2` CLI reference docs](/docs/openshift?topic=openshift-kubernetes-service-cli#cli_cluster-create-vpc-gen2).
    ```
    ibmcloud oc cluster create vpc-gen2 --name myvpc-cluster --zone us-south-1 --version 4.6_openshift --flavor bx2.4x16 --workers 2 --vpc-id <vpc_ID> --subnet-id <vpc_subnet_ID> --cos-instance <COS_CRN>